mritunjay-tomar/mritunjay-tomar/README.md

 - 👀 I’m interested in full stack development, machine learning, software development.
 - 🌱 I’m currently learning MERN stack techs and machine learning algorithms side by side.
 - 💞️ I’m looking to collaborate on Full stack projects, machine learning projects.
-- 📫 How to reach me - https://portfolio-mritunjay.netlify.app/contact or hit me on linked-in.
+- 📫 How to reach me - Hit me on linked-in - https://www.linkedin.com/in/mritunjay-tomar/

 You can find me on